harendra-kumar/concise-haskell/language/10-recursion-and-corecursion.rst

 The rule is: you're only allowed to use structural recursion with data and guarded recursion with codata.
-With that rule, we're guaranteed that our recursions will always be safe, and yet that we can still have open-ended loops in our code.
-Sometimes these are called recursion and corecursion respectively.
+With that rule, we're guaranteed that our recursions will always be safe, and yet we can have open-ended loops in our code.
+These forms of recursion are called recursion and corecursion respectively.

 Recursive Algebraic Data Types
 ------------------------------